lazor-kit/lazor-kit/README.md

 ## Polyfill Notice

 If your project runs in a browser environment, ensure that `Buffer` is available globally.
 Lazor Kit Wallet relies on `Buffer` for certain cryptographic operations.
-You can add the polyfill if needed
+You can add the polyfill if needed.

 This setup ensures compatibility with modern bundlers like Vite, Webpack, or Rollup.